 Read the blog post for full list of ingredient swaps and variations

 - Mix the dry ingredients into a microwave-safe mug/bowl.
+I used a mug with a diameter of 4 inches/10 cm (the volume is about 1 cup/0.25l).

 - Mix the wet ingredients in a separate bowl before pouring into the mug or pour directly into the mug to mix.
 Mix well with a mini whisk or spoon/fork, to thoroughly combine.
 You want a smooth, lump-free batter.